Available in VPC

 ...

-If a Job ends, it is not deleted but remains in the list for a certain period of time to keep container logs and status.
+When a Job completes, it remains in the list for a certain period of time to preserve container logs and status.

-There is a limit on the maximum number of Jobs that can remain in the list, so you must manage the lifecycle through TTL.
-For more information, see the Kubernetes Job APIs documentation.
+Since there is a limit on the maximum number of Jobs that can remain in the list, you must manage the lifecycle using TTL.
+For more information, see Kubernetes Job API.

-The following is an example of applying TTL for 3 weeks:
+The following example applies a TTL of 3 weeks.

 apiVersion: batch/v1